Ban Kulin: Marriage and children

-Monument to the Kulin ban in the Book Park in Banja Luka, with an inscribed charter of the Kulin ban from 1189.

 Legacy and folklore

-As a founder of first de facto independent Bosnian state, Kulin was and still is highly regarded among Bosnians.
-Even today Kulin's era is regarded as one of the most prosperous historical eras, not just for Bosnian medieval state and its feudal lords, but for the common people as well, whose lasting memory of those times is kept in Bosnian folklore, like an old folk proverb with significant meaning: "Od kulina Bana i dobrijeh dana" ("Since Kulin Ban and those good old days").
+Today Kulin's era is regarded as one of the most prosperous historical eras, not just for Bosnian medieval state and its feudal lords, but for the common people as well, whose lasting memory of those times is kept in Bosnian folklore, like an old folk proverb with significant meaning: "Od kulina Bana i dobrijeh dana" (Since Kulin Ban and those good old days).

 Accordingly, in today's Bosnia and Herzegovina, many streets and town squares, as well as cultural institutions, and non-governmental organizations, bear Kulin's name, while numerous culturally significant events, manifestation, festivals and anniversaries are held in celebration of his life and deeds.